surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 > On hitting test connection button, it displays a success message if entered information is correct, if not displays a error message.

 <b>5.
-Add Connection:</b> Once the data is configured and tested your database connection, click <b> Add Connections.</b>  once connection is established, you can see the list of connections names under database connection list.
+Add Connection:</b> Once the data is configured and tested your database connection, click <b> Add Connections.</b>  Once connection is established, you can see the list of connections names under database connection list.

 ## Edit Connection